J6 Timeline

 Trump Supporter Benjamin Philips Collapses

-As rioters advance on the police line on the West Plaza, Trump Supporter Benjamin Philips collapses near the Northwest Scaffold.
+As rioters advance on the police line on the West Plaza, Trump supporter Benjamin Philips collapses near the Northwest Scaffold.

 The D.C. chief medical examiner determined that Philips, 50, died of hypertensive atherosclerotic cardiovascular disease—a medical condition involving heart disease brought on by high blood pressure and artery hardening.
 The manner of death was ruled natural.